Blueberry Muffins

 8. Scoop the batter into the prepared muffin cups, using a heaping 1/4-cup for each.
 Again, the batter will be thick and stiff; don't expect it to settle.
 Sprinkle with regular granulated or coarse white sugar, if desired.

-10. Remove them from the oven, and take them out of the baking pan as soon as you can and transfer to a rack to finish cooling.
+10. Remove the blueberry muffins from the oven, and take them out of the baking pan as soon as you can and transfer to a rack to finish cooling.
 (Leaving hot muffins in the pan creates steam that will toughen the muffins as they sit.)

 11. Store leftovers for a couple of days at room temperature in an airtight container, or freeze for up to 1 month.